Ankle Capsulitis Lawyer

 • Backflow of contrast medium

-MRI is increasingly coming into use in the diagnosis of ankle capsulitis.
-It often shows a lack of enough joint fluid and a thickening of the capsule of the joint.
-As this procedure is relatively new when it comes to diagnosing capsulitis, more research needs to be done to see if it is an accurate test.
+MRI is increasingly used to diagnose ankle capsulitis, and it often shows a lack of enough joint fluid and a thickening of the joint capsule.
+As this procedure is relatively new when diagnosing capsulitis, more research needs to be done to see if it is an accurate test.

 Treatment of Ankle Capsulitis

-Most people get better from ankle capsulitis following a course of physical therapy, which focuses on getting back an adequate active and passive range of motion.
+Most people get better from ankle capsulitis following physical therapy, which focuses on getting back an adequate active and passive range of motion.
 Joint mobilization techniques are used to increase motion while decreasing pain.
-People who have had 8 weeks of immobilization after an ankle fracture can undergo 10 weeks of physical therapy and can have the strength, range of motion and function of the ankle joint restored.
+People who have had 8 weeks of immobilization after an ankle fracture can undergo 10 weeks of physical therapy and have the strength, range of motion, and function of the ankle joint restored.

 If physical therapy fails, doctors can do arthroscopic debridement of the fibrous capsule.
 One researcher found that the range of motion with dorsiflexion improved by 18 degrees and with plantar flexion by 23 degrees after undergoing arthroscopic debridement.
-Corticosteroid injections can also be used but this doesn’t seem to help by itself.
+Corticosteroid injections can also be used, but this doesn't help.

 Sacramento Traumatic Injury Lawyer

-I'm Ed Smith, a Sacramento traumatic injury lawyer.
-If you or a loved one has suffered ankle capsulitis as a result of someone else's negligence and would like to discuss your legal options with an experienced Sacramento Personal Injury Attorney, contact us online or call us at 916.921.6400 or 800.404.5400 for free, friendly advice.
+If you or a loved one has suffered ankle capsulitis as a result of someone else's negligence and would like to discuss your legal options with an experienced Sacramento Personal Injury Attorney, contact us online or call us at (916) 921-6400 or (800) 404-5400 for free, friendly advice.

-See a list of our past cases on our verdicts and settlements page and our client reviews on AvvoYelp, Google.
+See a list of past cases on our verdicts and settlements page.

 Client Reviews